 (Channel) Bandwidth/Wavelength. . .
-Filter 622 Mb/s:4th
+Filter On Off

+Wavelength

-Wavelength This function is only available on the optical channel.
+This function is only available on the optical channel.

 The Wavelength function selects the desired wavelength for calibrated measurements.
 Factory calibrated wavelengths are 1310 nm and 1550 nm.
 A user-calibrated wavelength is also available and can be calibrated in the range from 1000 nm to 1600 nm.
 Refer to Chapter 3 for additional information on performing a calibration.